FIANA28/HTML-CSS-JS-small-projects/README.md

 # HTML-CSS-JS-small-projects
 Game Projects
-# The Typing Speed Game is a small project to practice building UI with DOM Manipulation
+# "The Typing Speed Game" is a small project to practice DOM Manipulation.
+With use of JQuery, Popper.js and Bootstrap 4